windmx/productone/src/content/blog/Notion AI Add-on Privacy .md

 By using our extension, you consent to the collection and use of this information as described in this policy.

-If you have any questions or concerns about our privacy policy, please contact us at [support@oto.ac.cn](mailto:support@oto.ac.cn)
+If you have any questions or concerns about our privacy policy, please contact us at [support@notionedu.ac.cn](mailto:support@notionedu.ac.cn)

 We utilize AI services that can collect data to improve their performance.